sedihglow/mother_nature_entertainment/README.md

+---- Important Update ----
+People got fucked last night timeline wise, feb 9/10, We should hook eachother up on signal and start group chats about whats been going down.
+The timelines got fucked 2 times that i know about, really bad yesterday. :/ We in timeline 1 (OG one i know of)

 If my cash app gets its name changed back to normal, i have the card still.
 I am @sedihglow on cashapp, they changed my name to tony to interigate my two old friends tony for some reason i think.